phpearth/docs/security.md

 ---
 title: "What are the most common PHP and web application security concerns?
-What to do to prevent it and how to secure your application?"
+What to do to prevent attacks and how to secure your application?"
 author: "Peter Kokot"
 ---